 There were also temple servants–log splitters and water carriers–who had descended from Gibeonite neighbors.
 These were the ones who deceived the Israelites when they first arrived in the promised land and as a result, became their servants, Joshua 9.
 God included these?
 Yep.
 God’s always been about bringing in all nations and races and peoples.
 With God, bygones are long-gones (http://enduringword.com/bible-commentary/ezra-2/).

 The only mention made of occupations in these two chapters has to do with the work that’s done at the temple, which was mainly serving.
 God has brought back everyone involved in worship, even before there’s a temple to worship in.
-As far as I can tell, there’s no grading expert or contractor in the bunch to jump on an excavator or lay down some blockwork.
+And as far as I can tell, there’s no grading expert or contractor in the bunch to jump on an excavator or lay down some blockwork.